 Click here to read more about No Win No Fee could help you fund your claim for the compensation you deserve

-Common types of negligence claims against structural engineer
+Common types of negligence claims against structural engineers

 There are a very wide spread of expensive mistakes that a structural engineer can make.
 And they cover both new construction projects and work or advice required on existing buildings – both commercial and residential.